Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/simplification/surds.md

 * ***Step 2***: If the things are still not clear, then we square the new surds and subtract the rational parts again.
 In most of the cases, we can easily compare the surds now.

 However, if we cannot, then we will square them, and subtract the rational parts again.
-We will repeat this process still we can compare their values with certainity.
+We will repeat this process till we can compare their values with certainity.

 Let's see an example.